-- 1.17.
+1.17.
 Reactive power is a separately charged component of connections that are half hourly metered.
-Reactive power charges are generally avoidable if 'best practice' design of the properties' electrical installation has been provided in order to maintain a power factor between 0.95 and unity at the Metering Point. - 1.18.
-Reactive Power (kVArh) is the difference between working power (active power measured in kW) and total power consumed (apparent power measured in kVA). - Essentially it is a measure of how efficiently electrical power is transported through an electrical installation or a Distribution System. - 1.19.
+Reactive power charges are generally avoidable if 'best practice'

+- design of the properties' electrical installation has been provided in order to maintain a power factor between 0.95 and unity at the Metering Point. - 1.18.
+Reactive Power (kVArh) is the difference between working power (active power measured in kW) and total power consumed (apparent power measured in kVA).
+Essentially it is a measure of how efficiently electrical power is transported through an electrical installation or a Distribution System. - 1.19.
 Power flowing with a power factor of unity results in the most efficient loading of the Distribution System.
 Power flowing with a power factor of less than 0.95 results in much higher losses in the Distribution System, a need to potentially provide higher capacity electrical equipment and consequently a higher bill for you the consumer.
-A

-- comparatively small improvement in power factor can bring about a significant reduction in losses since losses are proportional to the square of the current. - 1.20.
+A comparatively small improvement in power factor can bring about a significant reduction in losses since losses are proportional to the square of the current. - 1.20.
 Different types of electrical equipment require some 'reactive power' in addition to 'active power' in order to work effectively.
 Electric motors, transformers and fluorescent lighting, for example, may produce poor power factors due to the nature of their inductive load.
 However, if good design practice is applied then the poor power factor of appliances can be corrected as near as possible to source.
 Alternatively, poor power factor can be corrected centrally near to the meter. - 1.21.
 There are many advantages that can be achieved by correcting poor power factor.
 These include: reduced energy bills through lower reactive charges, lower capacity charges and reduced power consumption and reduced voltage drop in long cable runs.

-Site-specific Designated EHV Property charges
+Site-specific EDCM charges

 - 1.22.
-A site classified as a Designated EHV Property is subject to a locational-based charging methodology for higher voltage network users.
-Our EHV charging methodology will apply to Customers connected at EHV or connected at HV and metered at a HV Substation. - 1.23.
-Our locational-based charges and credits are site-specific, reflecting the degree to which the local and higher voltage networks have the capacity to serve more demand or generation without the need to upgrade the electricity infrastructure.
+A site classified as a Designated EHV Property is subject to a locational-based charging methodology (referred to as EDCM) for higher voltage network users.
+IDCSL use an Ofgem-approved EHV charging methodology a copy of which can be found on our website at www.idcsl.co.uk.
+EDCM will apply to Customers connected at EHV or connected at HV and metered at a HV Substation. - 1.23.
+EDCM charges and credits are site-specific, reflecting the degree to which the local and higher voltage networks have the capacity to serve more demand or generation without the need to upgrade the electricity infrastructure.
 The charges also reflect the networks specifically used to deliver the electricity to the site as well as the usage at the site.
 Generators with non-intermittent output and deemed to be providing beneficial support to our networks may qualify to receive credit. - 1.24.
-The charges comprise of the following individual components: - a) Fixed charge (pence/MPAN/day) This charge recovers operational costs associated with those connection assets that are provided for the 'sole' use of the customer and a residual amount to ensure recovery of our regulated allowed revenue. - b) Capacity charge (pence/kVA/day) This charge comprises the relevant site specific component, the National Grid Electricity Transmission cost and other regulated costs. - Capacity charges are levied on the MIC, MEC, and any exceeded capacity.
+The charges under the EDCM comprise of the following individual components:

+- a) Fixed charge (pence/MPAN/day) This charge recovers operational costs associated with those connection assets that are provided for the 'sole' use of the customer and a residual amount to ensure recovery of our regulated allowed revenue. - b) Capacity charge (pence/kVA/day) This charge comprises the relevant component, the National Grid Electricity Transmission cost and other regulated costs.

+Capacity charges are levied on the MIC, MEC, and any exceeded capacity.
 You may wish to review your MIC or MEC periodically to ensure it remains appropriate for your needs as you may be paying for more capacity than you require.
-If you wish to make changes contact us via the details in paragraph 1.12. - c) Super-red unit charge (pence/kWh) This charge is a pass through element from the host DNO.
-The charge is positive for import and negative for export which
+If you wish to make changes contact us via the details in paragraph 1.13